qlik-oss/core-website/docs/docs/use-cases.md

 African Urbanization provides a captivating experience in a infographic inspired UI which tells the story about the urbanization in Africa from 1960 til today.
 Data is served from the Qlik Core backend using a single document.
-Large variance in user load is anticipated which is handled by horizontal pod auto-scaling and infrastucture auto-scaling.
+Large variance in user load is anticipated which is handled by horizontal pod auto-scaling and infrastructure auto-scaling.

 A live demo is available at [urbanization.qlikcore.com](http://urbanization.qlikcore.com/).